tanyaweaver/python-dev-accelerator/_sources/readings/day02/sql_persistence_in_python.txt

     >>>

 Notice that we ``execute`` a statement using the cursor.
-After this is done, we can interrogate the curosr to find out what happened.
+After this is done, we can interrogate the cursor to find out what happened.
 In this case, we can learn that one row was inserted.

 **NOTE**: